predict-idlab/pyRDF2Vec/docs/glossary.rst

 glossary is here to help you to have an idea behind all these notions:

 Continuous Bag-of-Words (CBOW)
-   Model part of ``Word2vec``, that predicts target words from contextual words in a given window.
+   Model, part of ``Word2vec``, that predicts target words from contextual words in a given window.

 depth